opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 We track uptime using [updown.io][updown]: [Open Source Pledge Status Page][status].

+## CSS Style Guide

+Use `rem` for dimensions that should shrink/grow when the user changes font size.
+Avoid `rem` for borders, padding and vertical spacing.

+Use `px` for dimensions that should not shrink/grow when the user changes font size.
+Use `px` for borders, padding and vertical spacing.

+([Read more][rem] on `rem` vs `px`.)

+Always use `5px` increments for vertical `px` dimensions, including `line-height`, to create vertical rhythm.

+([Read more][govuk-type-scale] on vertical rhythm.)

+Use the provided `--font-size-foo` and `--line-height-foo` variables instead of manually choosing values.
+When setting a `--font-size-foo`, always use the appropriate `--line-height-foo` together with it.
+Exceptions are allowed for unusual elements.

 ## Browser Support

 The least-supported clientside feature we're using is CSS Nesting.
 This means that our supported browser are described